syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/working-with-appointments.md

 * `Enable` - It accepts true or false value, denoting whether to enable/disable the priority option.
 Its default value is **false**.
 * `Template` – Customize the priority icon/images using template options.
-* `DataSource` – binds the priority dataSource collection.
+* `Datasource` – binds the priority dataSource collection.
 This property should be assigned with the JSON data array collection or instance of [DataManger](/aspnet/datamanager/overview).

 We have below 4 default values for priority data source collection.